samaradel/www_threefold/README.md

+# New ThreeFold Website
+## Information

-# new threefold website
+The new threefold website is being created using hugo/git.
-## New threefold website

-This repo is created to bring www.threefoldtoken.com from square space to the gig standard: collaborative & transparent.
+Input for this site is being collected using issues being creating in git Following sprints will be defined:
+* Sprint 1 - Alpha Release (ca 1 week - internal only - transfer all content)
+* Sprint 2 - Beta Releae (ca 1 week -
+* Spring 3 - Production Release

-This repo has:
+This repo has the website content:

-- all markdown content
+- has all markdown content
-- issue tracking
-- sprint planing insight.
+- also prio's & tasks are defined on our issues in this repo

 Staging can be found here: